mbechtel2/DeepPicar-v2/README.md

 	$ ./scripts/tx2-tests.sh

+All scripts will create a datafiles/Dataset-temp directory that will contain all of the experiment logs.
+It should be renamed before running another script or its contents may be partially, or completely, overwritten.

 ## Acknowledgement
 The DeepPicar code utilizes MIT's DeepTesla (https://github.com/lexfridman/deeptesla), which provides a TensorFlow version of NVIDIA Dave-2's CNN.